Professional Student Grievance Procedure

 If you are unsure if a grievance falls within the scope of this procedure you can receive additional information and guidance from any of the persons listed below:

-Dr. Christine Arcari , Associate Dean for Academic and Student Affairs College of Public Health
+Jessica Tschirren , Assistant Dean for Student Affairs College of Public Health

 Dr. Phil Covington, Chief Student Affairs Officer

 Dr. David Carver, Student Ombudsman

 If the student requests confidentiality or asks that the complaint not be pursued, the COPH will take all reasonable steps to investigate and respond to the complaint consistent with the request for confidentiality or request not to pursue an investigation.
 If a student insists that his or her name or other identifiable information not be disclosed to the alleged perpetrator, the COPH Assistant Dean for Student Affairs should inform the student that the college’s ability to respond may be limited.